 To remove the label from the vinegar jug, I filled the jug with very hot water, and let it sit for 10 minutes.
-The heat from the water softens the glue, and the label peels off easily.
+The heat from the water softened the glue, and the label was easy to peel off.

-To make our bookmarks, I traced one of my own bookmarks on the plastic with a pencil, and used a pair of sharp scissors to cut it out.
-I repeated the process, getting 4 bookmarks out of one vinegar jug.
+To make our bookmarks, I traced one of my own, store-bought bookmarks on the plastic with a pencil, and I used a pair of kitchen shears to cut it out.
+I managed to get 4 bookmarks out of one vinegar jug.

 Colour your bookmark:

 Next, we coloured our bookmarks.
 Using a variety of bright colours, cover your entire bookmark with your Sharpies.
 There’s no right or wrong way to do this.
-Just fill in the whole bookmark.
+Just fill in the whole bookmark with blocks of colour.

 Now for the magic!